Introduction to AI and data science

 Evaluating model performance and validating models

-Advanced models: random forests, support vector machines, deep learning, neural
+Advanced models: Random forests, support vector machines, deep learning, and neural networks

 Maturity levels for AI